mediascape/UI-engine/API/Readme.md

 /* returns ['menu','pip']*/
 ```

-**LAYOUT CONSTRUCTION**

-It is essential to have a generic layout structure in order to manage it heterogeneously.
-Carrying out a structured development of the layouts, it will be possible to create a system of intelligent,automatic and easily defined layouts.

-On the one hand, the system must be flexible to the needs of the developer, allowing to articulate different ways of rendering the content.
-Therefore, three different modes have been established: STATIC, CUSTOM and ADAPTABLE.
-The developer is the one who makes the choice.

-On the other hand, the system must be capable of managing different events that arise in the application, so it has to be able to support those different events.
-In this sense, the platform has the ability to validate the implementations and display when any event is not being treated.
-Finally, it is interesting for the system to be able to sort the layouts depending on the context.

-Considering what has been discussed above, it has been generated a predefined structure to make easier the building of new layouts, and also to validate the implementation done.
+## LAYOUT CONSTRUCTION: STRUCTURE
+[Top][]

-Each developed layout must implement the following functions:
+Since the UI-engine in based on layout templates, it is essential to have a generic and structured way to create new layouts.
+Each included layout must implement the following functions:

 What to do when a component has changed.
  ```javascript